Gowiem/terraform-workshops/terraform-fundamentals/exercises/0-setup/README.md

 In this first exercise we'll make sure that we're all set up with access to AWS, and then we'll create a Cloud9 server / dev environment where we'll run the upcoming exercises.

+**NOTE**: You will not be using your own machines to run terraform or the exercises in this course, you will only use the remote Cloud9 environments.
+This is enable us to create a consistent environment for you to work in so that we're all utilizing the same shell, hardware, and workspace.
+Be sure to execute all of the below commands in your Cloud9 environment only and not on your local machine.

 ## Log into the AWS Console and Launch your Cloud9 Environment

 1. Log in to AWS using the link, username, and password provided to you via chat or email.